-Each major who plans to pursue a one- or a two- semester thesis submits a proposal by the last day of classes of the winter semester of the junior year.
+Each major who plans to pursue a one- or a two- semester thesis submits a proposal by NOON on the first day of Short Term in 2023.
 Some details:

-- As a hypothetical example, here is a sample completed proposal in PDF format as Bernhard Riemann would have submitted it.
+- As a hypothetical example, here is a sample completed senior thesis proposal as Bernhard Riemann would have submitted it.

-- The PDF file should have a useful, descriptive name.
+- By noon on the due date, the completed proposal is to be uploaded as a single PDF to the Google Senior Capstone Project Google Form.
+The PDF file should have a useful, descriptive name.
 Riemann would’ve named his “BernhardRiemannThesisProposal.pdf”, for example.

 - It is strongly advised that juniors discuss thesis topics and ideas with faculty members before writing a proposal.